Jacobi on TPP

 Other goods should not be overlooked.
 In just four major exports – meat, horticulture, seafood and wine – there are annual tariffs paid of at least $130 million.

 If other products are added (forestry, manufactured goods), and with some even partial gains on dairy, the benefits from elimination would be significant.
-This is not new business, which could occur under lower tariffs, or overall impact, just money saved.
+This is not new business, which could occur under lower tariffs, or overall economic impact, just money saved.

 If a deal is struck, it will be good to see an economic analysis of the impact.